Best Taurasi Wines

 Aged in French oak barriques for 36 months.

-The mouth is warm and soft with powerful tannins that gradually give way to a long and fruity finish.
+The palate is warm and velvety with powerful tannins that gradually give way to a long and fruity finish.

-Rue 333 by Nativ is among the best Taurasi wines for power and persistence.
+Rue 333 by Nativ is among the best Taurasi wines for its power and persistence.

 Taurasi Poliphemo 2016 – Luigi Tecce

-The sip is very intense and warm, driven by tannins characterized by marked roughness and discreet acidity.
-Obtained from spontaneous fermentation with a maceration of about 40 days, in large chestnut vats.
-An aging in tonneaux follows, on the fine lees, for at least 24 months, at the end of which there is no clarification or filtration with yeasts.
+The palate is very intense and warm, driven by tannins characterized by pronounced roughness and moderate acidity.
+It is obtained from spontaneous fermentation with a maceration period of about 40 days in large chestnut vats.
+Following this, it undergoes refinement in tonneaux on fine lees for at least 24 months, during which there is no clarification or filtration with yeasts.

-Poliphemo is a wine with a powerful extract, a synthesis of pulp and balsamic notes, the result of long and skilful macerations.
+Poliphemo is a wine with a powerful extract, a synthesis of pulp and balsamic notes, resulting from long and skillful macerations.

 TAURASI HISTORY AND DISCIPLINARY